 Firefly Chat

-The PPCC Firefly Chat is a series of interactive virtual discussions - FREE of charge - that explore issues facing the pediatric palliative care community in PA and beyond.
+The PPCC Firefly Chat is a series of interactive virtual discussions with parents and professionals - FREE of charge - that explore issues facing the pediatric palliative and hospice care community.

-To help "light the way" for families, caregivers and care providers, consider a donation to PPCC to help fund the Firefly Chat Series.
-Donate HERE.
+To help "Light the Way" for families, caregivers and care providers, consider a donation to PPCC to help fund the Firefly Chat Series.

 Moderator: